tv2/casparcg-cliptool/README.md

 ### Recovery

 Should Cliptool loss connection to CasparCG at some point, and then regain connection, it will resend the play commands.
-If a channel is already playing something, Cliptool will skip that channel, as to not disturb what's playing.
+If a channel is already playing something, Cliptool will skip that channel, as to not disturb what is playing.

+On startup of Cliptool, Cliptool will update its indicated playing and loaded files, according to what CasparCG is currently playing / have loaded.
-Should Cliptool crash or otherwise restart, and a change to what's playing on CasparCG be done in the meantime, then Cliptool will update accordingly on startup.
+Because of this, should Cliptool crash or otherwise restart, and a change to what is playing on CasparCG be done in the meantime, then Cliptool will update accordingly on startup.
 This means that the selected or loaded file indicator will update in Cliptool, if CasparCG is send a command from outside, during Cliptools downtime.

 ### Touch Support

 Cliptool has support for Touch, allowing the user to change the active tab by swiping left and right in the main area, where files are being displayed.
-If space is limited such that the [header](#header) or [tabs](#tabs) have become scrollabe, these will also be scrollable via touch.
+If space is limited such that the [header](#header) or [tabs](#tabs) have become scrollable, these will also be scrollable via touch.

 Take care not to swipe to far, as the browsers in-built swipe actions are not disabled by Cliptool.
 For instance on Google Chrome, swiping left or right will act as going backward (left) or forward (right) in the tabs history.